 At Circuit Pointe, we believe that solving issues affecting women and girls are achieved and sustained when women themselves become catalysts for change.
 To achieve this, we engage in series of diverse but interdependent projects ranging from empowerment initiatives, awareness campaigns and hands-on projects that produce positive ripple effect community-wide, build powerful longstanding alliances with key stakeholders and supercharge women/girls to become catalysts for change.

-Circuit Pointe is one of the winners of Positive Action and AmplifyChange #EndFGM Challenge.
+We are excited to announce that Circuit Pointe is one of the winners of Positive Action and AmplifyChange #EndFGM Challenge.
 The prize will be used to implement our project "Break the cycle: StopFGM" which involves taking a five-pronged approach to tackling infantile FGM/C in 6 communities in Imo State.

 Ending Female Genital Mutilation/Cutting (FGM/C) is a cause that we, at Circuit Pointe, feel very strongly about.
 Sponsored by AmplifyChange Fund, we are on a campaign to end infantile FGM in 10 communities in Imo and Ebonyi States of Nigeria.
 Through advocacy, awareness creation on the dangers and implications of FGM, building alliance with non-traditional FGM allies and empowering endFGM champions, we are breaking the cycle and bringing about changes in knowledge and attitude to the practice of FGM.